Kxnrl/modsharp-public/docfx/docs/en-us/guides/writing-a-module.md

 > Using `*` in the `Version` field always resolves to the latest version
 > If you need to explicitly specify a version number, use a specific version, for example `Version="2.0.20"`

-At this point, you can now write modules for ModSharp.
+At this point, you are ready to write modules for ModSharp.

 > [!IMPORTANT]
 >
 > 1. `ModSharp.Sharp.Shared` must have the `PrivateAssets="all"` tag because we need to prevent automatic copying of `Sharp.Shared.dll` and all its related dlls during Publish.
 > 2. `AssemblyName` is a required field, otherwise dependency loading issues may occur.
-This field should match the project name.
+This field should be the same as the project name.
 Our project name is **Example**, so we enter `Example`.
 Adjust accordingly during actual development.

+---

 ## Hello, World